Ranked bandits in metric spaces: learning optimally diverse rankings over large document collections: Algorithms from prior work

-Our subsequent algorithms leverage prior work on \emph{contextual MAB}.
-The relevant contextual MAB setting is as follows: in each round nature reveals a \emph{context} $h$, an algorithm chooses a document $x$, and the resulting payoff is an independent $\{0,1\}$ sample with expectation $\mu(x|h)$.
-Further, one is given \emph{similarity information}: metrics $\D$ and $\DC$ on documents and contexts, resp., such that for any two documents $x,x'$ and any two contexts $h,h'$ we have
+We also leverage prior work on contextual bandits.
+The relevant contextual MAB setting, called contextual Lipschitz MAB, is as follows.
+In each round nature reveals a \emph{context} $h$, an algorithm chooses a document $x$, and the resulting reward is an independent $\{0,1\}$ sample with expectation $\mu(x|h)$.
+Further, one is given \emph{similarity information}: metrics $\D$ and $\DC$ on documents and contexts, respectively, such that for any two documents $x,x'$ and any two contexts $h,h'$ we have

-\hlc{4}{Let $\XC$ be the set of contexts, and $\Xpairs = X\times \XC$ be the set of all (document, context) pairs.
-Abstractly, one considers the metric space $(\Xpairs,\Dpairs)$, henceforth the \emph{DC-space}, where the metric is}
+Let $\XC$ be the set of contexts, and $\Xpairs = X\times \XC$ be the set of all (document, context) pairs.
+Abstractly, one considers the metric space $(\Xpairs,\Dpairs)$, henceforth the \emph{DC-space}, where the metric is

 We will use the ``contextual zooming algorithm" (\contextualZooming) from~\cite{contextualMAB-slivkins09}.
 This algorithm is well-defined for arbitrary \hlc{4}{$\Dpairs$}, but for simplicity we will state it for the case when $\D$ and $\DC$ are \eps-exponential tree metrics.